PiSchool/esa-superresolution-forecasting/README.md

 # Sentinel-5p forecasting

 This repository includes the PyTorch implementation of an encoder-decoder forecasting network.
-It was built for the prediction of air-pollution variables based on Sentinel-5p imagery.
+It was built for the prediction of air-pollution variables based on two ESA data products:
+Atmospheric measurements sensed by the [Sentinel-5p](https://sentinel.esa.int/web/sentinel/missions/sentinel-5p) satellite and an air-quality forecasting model provided by the [Copernicus Atmospheric Monitoring Service](https://atmosphere.copernicus.eu/data) that combines satellite observations with sophisticated chemistry and transport models.

 ## Introduction

 The Copernicus program is a European program for Earth Observation and monitoring.
 The Sentinel mission from the European Space Agency is part of this initiative, it consists of six missions of different satellite sensors for multiple applications as land management, maritime surveillance, atmosphere monitoring…